TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 $$ PA = LU, $$

-where $P$ is a matrix that exchanges the rows of $A$, $L$ is obtained inverting the product matrices that perform row operations that only add multiples of a row to other rows, and $U$ is the corresponding echelon form of $A$.
+where $P$ is an $m\times m$ matrix that exchanges the rows of $A$, $L$ is an $m\times m$ lower triangular matrix obtained inverting the product matrices that perform row operations to that only add multiples of a row to other rows in the matrix $PA$, and the matrix $U$ is an $m\times n$ upper-trapezoidal matrix (echelon form) that is obtained after performing the corresponding row operations to $PA$.

 :::::